philwem/UFC-ETL-Pipeline/README.md

 *fighter_stats.csv* → aggregate performance statistics per fighter

 *fights.csv* → records of individual fight outcomes
+### Data Quality:
+Cleanse and resolve data quality issues (duplicates, missing values, inconsistent formats).
+### Integration:
+Combine all sources into a unified, user-friendly star schema designed for analytical queries.
+### Scope:
+Focus on the latest available datasets; historization is not required.
+### Documentation:
+Provide clear documentation of the data model, transformations, and queries for both technical and non-technical stakeholders.

 ## Warehouse Design
 ## 🏗Facts (actions/transactions)